a-am/jQuery-GetTweets/Readme.md

 ==========
 A jQuery plugin for displaying tweets.

 The GetTweets jQuery plugin can pull tweets from multiple users.
-The plugin has support for hiding/showing retweets and replyies, custom output using variable plugs and specifying number of tweets*.
+The plugin has support for hiding/showing retweets and replies, custom output using variable plugs and specifying number of tweets*.

 Developed by Adam Randlett at [Monk Development](http://www.monkdevelopment.com)